 For stitching, I used a blanket stitch, a sturdy needle and a needle grabber, they really helped with getting the needles in and out of the sole and material.

 Finally, I glued a leather sole underneath the raffia soles, again using Renia 315.

 It took me a weekend to put the espadrilles together, the figuring out how to make them took a bit longer though.

 I used raffia from Nutscene, I don’t know exactly how many bundles I used as mines were leftovers from another project and all mixed up in a box.
 I’m guessing you will needle a couple.

 I bought thread sold for espadrilles making from Prym, normal embroidery thread is not strong enough.
-Prym also sells a small espadrille tool kit, which comes with the needles, grabbers and wooden shaping tool.
+Prym also sells a small espadrille tool kit, which comes with needles, grabbers and a wooden shaping tool.